-A campus entirely surrounded by a gated fence that restricts access (e.g., it is opened only by a guard or some type of pass).
+- A campus entirely surrounded by a gated fence that restricts access (e.g., it is opened only by a guard or some type of pass).
 However, if the gate remains open for a specific period of time, and the gate opens onto a public road, the portion of the road along the gated side of the campus is public property during the times the gate is open.
 (Do not limit this public property to the area immediately in front of the gate.)

-Figure 3.
-Example of public property: gated fence.
-In this illustration, the college is bordered by a fence on all sides.
+bordered by a fence on all sides.
 When the gate is open, the college's public property consists of the public sidewalk, street and opposite sidewalk that border the gated side of the campus.